23 gifts for men they'll actually want this Christmas | CNN Underscored

 To help you find the best gifts as soon as possible, we’ve rounded up 23 of our absolute favorite gifts for the men in your life.
 So whether it’s for your dad, husband, boyfriend, grandfather or any other guy, here are some gifts they’ll actually want this holiday season.

-Gifts for dad
+Gifts for Dad

 Sondiko Butane Torch ($20.99; amazon.com)

-For all his grilling adventures, get dad this handheld butane torch so he can add a little fiery flair to anything from a rack of ribs to a crème brûlée.
+For all his grilling adventures, get Dad this handheld butane torch so he can add a little fiery flair to anything from a rack of ribs to a crème brûlée.

 Tushy Classic 3.0 ($99, originally $129; hellotushy.com)

 If you want to give him a gift he’ll put to good use, there’s nothing better than Tushy’s bidet attachment.
-It’s simple to install and use, plus, it’s adjustable so he can get a perfect clean every time.
+It’s simple to install and use, plus it’s adjustable so he can get a perfect clean every time.

 Yeti Rambler 26-Ounce Bottle ($39.99; yeti.com)